-If you submit your tax return electronically, the Internal Revenue Service will notify you once it's accepted.
-This doesn't mean the agency is done with it, only that IRS employees haven't spotted any obvious problems that require rejecting it.
-The agency still has to finish processing your documents and going over your figures.
+If you submit your tax return electronically, the Internal Revenue Service will notify you once it's received and accepted it.
+This doesn't mean the agency is done with it, only that IRS hasn't spotted any obvious problems that require rejecting it.
+However, the agency still has to finish processing your documents and going over your figures.

 Sometimes the problem runs deeper.
 If your dependent's Social Security number is flagged, it may be that someone else has claimed your dependent.
 This could be the result of an honest error or an attempt at fraud.
 If you can't spot any reason for the duplicate number that helps you fix your return, the IRS will require you to submit a hard-copy return instead of filing online.

 Once the IRS accepts your return, it will go over everything in greater detail.
+At this stage, the IRS has your tax return accepted but not processed.
 Common errors include:

 • Making incorrect calculations